-I created the cityscape, animated BG traffic, pine-covered hills, and sky using a mix of digital illustration, 3d modeling + texture, lighting, rendering, and compositing for this early world-building experiment
+I created the cityscape, animated BG traffic, pine-covered hills, and sky using a mix of digital illustration, 3d modeling + texture, lighting, rendering, and compositing for this early, vision-defining piece

-I was onboarded to visually translate early world building concepts, production design, and inspiration from illustrator Charlie Harper.
-Set in a hybrid world that features both futuristic technology and heavily medieval aesthetics, designers and VFX Supervision agreed that free discovery using 2D, 3D, and the gray in-between would find the best blend of cinematic illustration, and result in ideas that help the larger pipeline prioritize visual outcomes rather than just accept the understood limits of technology.
+I started on Nimona with a mission to visually explore early ideas, world building concepts, production design, and inspiration from illustrator Charlie Harper.
+In the film's hybrid world that features both futuristic technology and heavily medieval aesthetics, we needed to collaboratively discover a recipe using 2D, 3D, and the gray in-between to find the best blend of cinematic illustration.
+Our early work resulted in ideas that help the larger pipeline prioritize beautiful visuals over limited 3D tools.
 Find out more in the interactive art book.

 Rendered Images in front with animated bg hybrid (environment featuring both modeled, rendered, and painted elements) behind that shows a project feature: gradual shift by distance into pure illustration